 Social platforms also give senior care marketers a way to share authentic images of everyday life, events, and interactions.
 Social media management responsibilities are frequently pawned off on operators, interns or overwhelmed marketing managers who ignore these channels.

-I’d highly recommend taking social media seriously as a way to further tell your community’s story and to build trust with prospects.
+I’d strongly suggest taking social media seriously as a way to further tell your community’s story and to build trust with prospects.

 Developing Relationships is the New Way to Sell Senior Living